Zeyad97/Golf-Unity-2DGame/README.md

 Welcome to **Unity Golf**, a fun and relaxing **drag-and-release golf game** inspired by classics like _Golf With Friends_.

 Challenge yourself to master the angles and physics as you aim, drag, and shoot the golf ball into the hole — all in a smooth, offline experience with charming visuals and smart mechanics.
-(Thanks To MuddyWolf)
+(THANKS TO MUDDYWOLF)

 ---